 When and How Do I Obtain Accident Benefits?

-Within 7 days of the motor vehicle accident, you must call the appropriate motor vehicle insurer (see pages that follow about who to call) stating that you want to apply for Accident Benefits.
+Within 7 days of the motor vehicle accident, you must call the appropriate motor vehicle insurer (see section below “Which Insurer Should I Call for Accident Benefits?” about who to call first) stating that you want to apply for Accident Benefits.
 The sooner you call, the better.
-You may need therapy, equipment, assistive devices, attendant care or other medical services upon discharge from hospital.
+You may need therapy, equipment, assistive devices, attendant care or other medical services upon discharge from the hospital.
 If you call the insurer early, benefits can be coordinated so that you will have what you need when you get home.